Frequently Asked Questions

 01 How much do your services cost?

 Each of our services can be obtained independently or bundled together.
-We also offer multi-year contracts at significant discounts.
-Our training service fees are based upon the number of users and the courses they are required to take based upon job description.
+We also offer discounted pricing for multi-year contracts.
 The following are our fees for our services:

 Annual Training Per Employee: $125